 - The Gown uses the imagery of the memorable clothing in the closet of my life (school frock, graduation gown, wedding dress) to explain how God clothes us in the robe of Christ's righteousness.

-- What's Eating You? is my seminar perfect for a one-day ladies' retreat and consists of two forty-five-minute talks based on the book of Jonah, encouraging women to consider that God's sovereignty and grace are behind all our circumstances and experiences of discipline and salvation; He wants us to have His eternal values regarding the worth of all people.
+- What's Eating You? is my seminar perfect for a one-day ladies' retreat and consists of two or three talks based on the book of Jonah, encouraging women to consider that God's sovereignty and grace are behind all our circumstances and experiences of discipline and salvation; He wants us to have His eternal values regarding the worth of all people.